ROCm/Tensile/CONTRIBUTING.rst

 2. Create the PRs against the https://github.com/ROCm/Tensile **develop** branch.
 3. Fill in as many details as possible.
 Include a description, outcomes, notable changes, and environment information.
 This more information, the more likely the PR will be reviewed and merged in a timely manner.
 4. Title the PR in present imperative tense, e.g., "*Update* kernel parameters" not "Updates" nor "Updated".

+Once all checks pass and the PR is approved:

+1. Ensure the title of the PR properly describes the changes, update if necessary.
+2. Squash and merge the PR---if you are not a maintainer, a maintainer will do this for you.
+When merging a large change, use bullet points in the commit message to break down the changes.

+After the PR is merged into the **develop** branch, it will undergo extended testing and profiling.
+Pending all of these checks pass, it may be promoted to staging be included in the next release.
+If you would like to see the changes in the next release, please ensure that the PR is merged before the release branch is cut.

 ------
 Labels